thaskoo/codeX_ReleaseOneNarrativeWorkbook/README.md

 ## Node intro

-Let's enrol to http://nodeschool.io/ now by installing on the learnyounode course.
+Let's enrol to http://nodeschool.io/ now by installing on the ```learnyounode``` course.
 For now you only complete the first 6 lessons, do the rest later.
 It get a bit more hairy from lesson 7 onwards, but you will master that soon.
+The first 6 lessons will serve you well for now.

 Install it in the command line: